-- If the document includes validation rules, these are evaluated when you attempt to save the document.
+- → If the document includes validation rules, these are evaluated when you attempt to save the document.
 The system will notify you of any rules that have been violated.
-For example, certain fields that are empty that must be completed. - When a document is checked in, any references to local images are converted to server references.
-These images will be checked in first and then will be related/referenced to the document on the server.
+For example, certain fields that are empty that must be completed. - → When a document is checked in, any references to local images are converted to server references.
+These images will be checked in first and then will be related/referenced to the document on the server. - ➡ Edited attribute values will be retained on changing the collection or the workflow of an asset, unless these values are not applicable in the selected Collection.